Mushroom Hunting on Our Bucket List

-Mushroom hunting has been on our bucket list for quite some time and our son, Matt, finally helped us check it off!
-That doesn’t mean we went once and we’re done though.
-Since we had such a good time, I’m sure we’ll be back out there.
-Steve told Matt, “This is kind of like crabbing and I might never leave!”
-Matt may have had a moment of panic, since he had to be at work later.
+Mushroom hunting has been on our bucket list for quite some time, and our son, Matt, finally helped us check it off!
+That doesn’t mean we went once and we’re done, though.
+Since we had such a good time, we’ll be back out there.
+Steve told Matt, “This is like crabbing, and I might never leave!”
+Matt may have had a moment of panic since he had to be at work later.

 Gifford Pinchot National Forest Mushrooms

-Check out the official website for the real low-down, but just know you need to get a free mushroom picking permit.
-Apparently you also now need a huckleberry permit, but that’s a-whole-nother subject!
-Anyway, each person can harvest up to two gallons per day on ten calendar days.
-So basically you can pick 20 gallons of mushrooms per year.
-Since we only got about a skillet full, I’m thinking we were well under the two gallon per day limit!
+Check out the official website for the low-down, but know you need to get a free mushroom-picking permit.
+Each person can harvest up to two gallons daily on ten calendar days.
+So you can pick 20 gallons of mushrooms per year.
+Since we only got about a skillet full, we were well under the two-gallon per day limit!

-You can harvest mushrooms anywhere in the Gifford Pinchot except within the Mt St Helens National Volcanic Monument.
+You can harvest mushrooms anywhere in the Gifford Pinchot except within the Mt.
+St Helens National Volcanic Monument.
 Good thing Matt drove us out of the monument when we went.
-Steve had summited the mountain the day before and Matt only lives a half hour or so from Climbers Bivouac, so he knows lots of good mushroom hunting places.
+Steve had summited the mountain the day before, and Matt only lives half an hour from Climbers Bivouac, so he knows lots of good mushroom hunting places.
 He and the boys came up to see us after our hike, so we got to see him two days in a row!

-Harvest area maps are free and they’re also required.
+Harvest area maps are free, and they’re also required.
 So pick yours up at any Gifford Pinchot forest office or from authorized vendors.
 Be sure to get your map before you start picking any mushrooms.
-I didn’t see the maps online, so do be sure to pick one up in the office.
-Also if you find the link online, feel free to drop me a note in the comments.
+I didn’t see the maps online, so pick one up in the office.
+Also, if you find the link online, feel free to drop me a note in the comments.

-Our mushroom hunting was for chanterelles, the most popular of wild edible mushrooms.
+Our mushroom hunting was for chanterelles, the most popular wild edible mushrooms.
 Once Matt showed us what to look for, they’re pretty easy to distinguish among the myriad other varieties growing in the Pacific Northwest.
-It had rained a couple days before we went, so we saw a ton of new sprouts.
-We could also see that other mushroom hunters had been there the day before us, as we could tell where they cut mushrooms at the base of the stalk too.
+It had rained a couple of days before we went, so we saw a ton of new sprouts.
+We could also see that other mushroom hunters had been there the day before us, as we could also tell where they cut mushrooms at the base of the stalk.

-The mushroom cap is somewhat flat, then funnel shaped.
-They kind of curl up on the edges too.
-The insides of the mushrooms is white, which is a helpful identifier.
-Some look-alikes are orange inside, so don’t keep those.
+The mushroom cap is somewhat flat, then funnel-shaped.
+They curl up on the edges too.
+The insides of the mushrooms are white, which is a helpful identifier.
+However, some look-alikes are orange inside, so don’t keep those.

 We gathered our bounty in paper bags, cleaning them as best we could.
-Matt said he usually brings a small soft brush, like a paintbrush to wipe the dirt off as he goes.
-Another thing he brought is a hunting knife of my Dad’s, so it was neat to cut mushrooms with.
+Matt said he usually brings a small soft brush, like a paintbrush, to wipe the dirt off.
+Another thing he brought was a hunting knife of my Dad’s, so it was neat to cut mushrooms with.
 Like Dad was there with us.
 I love how Matt honors the forest and our family.
 It’s pretty dang cool.

-After Matt headed to work, Steve and I made our way to our oldest son’s house where we stayed the night.
-We cleaned (with paper towels) and cooked our chanterelles and shared them with the only two grandsons home.
+After Matt headed to work, Steve and I made our way to our oldest son’s house, where we stayed the night.
+We cleaned (with paper towels), cooked our chanterelles, and shared them with the only two grandsons at home.
 Korbin didn’t care for them, but at least tried them.
 But Hunter, who also spent the night, really seemed to enjoy them.
-Although he did kid us a little by asking where the rest of our mushrooms were.
-Apparently it was a small haul for what he’s used to seeing!
+However, he did kid us a little by asking where the rest of our mushrooms were.
+Apparently, it was a small haul for what he’s used to seeing!

-Steve found quite a few recipes, but in the end we opted for a simple cooking method so we could enjoy the mushrooms on their own.
-First we put them in the skillet dry, to let the water weep out.
-Our mushrooms were pretty dry, but I guess if they let out a bunch of liquid, you could simply drain it off.
+Steve found quite a few recipes, but ultimately, we opted for a simple cooking method to enjoy the mushrooms on their own.
+First, we dried them in the skillet and let the water weep out.
+Our mushrooms were pretty dry, but if they let out a bunch of liquid, you could drain it off.

-After about five minutes, we added olive oil and gave the chanterelles a little stir fry.
-Finally we tossed in a couple tablespoons butter and three chopped garlic cloves.
+After about five minutes, we added olive oil and gave the chanterelles a quick stir fry.
+Finally, we tossed in a couple of tablespoons of butter and three chopped garlic cloves.
 It was interesting to see how the mushrooms browned up.

-The texture of the chanterelles really surprised me, as they’re very meaty and chewy.
-They’re really nothing like small button mushrooms or baby portabellas, which are common at the grocery.
-I very much liked the meatiness actually.
-Like I said though, it did surprise me, in a pleasant way.
+The texture of the chanterelles surprised me, as they’re very meaty and chewy.
+They’re nothing like small button mushrooms or baby portabellas, which are common at the grocery.
+I very much liked the meatiness, actually.
+As I said though, it did pleasantly surprise me.

 Have you foraged for mushrooms?
 Leave me a comment to say how it went.
 Maybe you could guide us, too!